 Our lab explores how linguistic, cognitive, and social abilities arise during human development.
 A central goal of our research is exploring how these different aspects of development interact with one another.

 Interns will work closely with the lab manager, graduate students, postdoctoral fellows, and each other, and will meet with Professor Srinivasan to discuss their research.
 Interns will be involved in many facets of the research process, such as: assisting with data collection, working on stimuli creation and preparation of study materials, reading relevant theoretical and empirical papers, recruiting participants, and processing or analyzing data.
-Interns will also have the opportunity to test participants at preschools or children’s museums in the Bay Area.
+Interns will also have the opportunity to test participants at preschools or children’s museums in the Bay Area (pending COVID-19 regulations).
 Lastly, interns will attend weekly lab meetings and reading groups to discuss the theory behind research projects, and will have the opportunity to present on the projects they are assigned during the internship.
 We hope that interns will come away from these activities with an enriched understanding of language and cognitive development.

 Who Should Apply?

 This program is designed for undergraduates, graduating seniors, and recent graduates who are interested in pursuing graduate work in psychology, cognitive science, linguistics, or related fields and/or students who are interested in working toward an undergraduate honors thesis.
 While we are open to all applicants (including international) who are motivated and fit the requirements, due to processing time and cost constraints, we will be unable to sponsor a visa.

 The LCD Lab does not accept high school students into our Summer Internship.
 If you are interested in working in the lab, please wait to apply until after you are 18 and have enrolled in a college or university.

 1) Strong interest in language acquisition and/or cognitive development.

 2) Coursework in: psychology, linguistics, or cognitive science.

 3) Strong organizational skills and attention to detail.